ClaireLee22/Generate-TV-Scripts/README.md

 ### Project Results
 - Generated TV script for a scene at Moe's Tavern successfully.
-- Need to get more data to train to get a better results.
+- Train on more data will get a better results.

 ## Getting Started